barbrzez/Node.js-meetup---prerendering/readme.md

 # Prerendering with node.js
-Same app in two editions - one rendered fully on the clients, second one utilising pupeteer to generate HTML server side.
+Same app in two editions - one rendered fully on the client, second one utilising pupeteer to generate HTML server side.

 ## Getting Started